Alcohol-Free Drinks FAQ: The Questions People Ask Most

 Not really.
 Labelling is a mess.

-One study found 29% of tested 'non-alcoholic' beers contained higher alcohol levels than their labels claimed.
-Terms like 'alcohol-free', 'non-alcoholic', and 'low alcohol' mean different things in different countries.
+A 2010 Canadian study of 45 declared non- or low-alcohol beverages found 29% contained more ethanol than their label claimed — and six products that said 'no alcohol' came in above 1% ABV.
+Terms like 'alcohol-free', 'non-alcoholic', and 'low alcohol' still mean different things in different countries.
 The UK is stricter than the US and EU on 'alcohol-free' (0.05% vs 0.5%), but producers don't always follow guidance.

 Your best bet: